DrSquidX/Ethical-Hacking-Scripts/README.md

 # Updates
 I recently reformatted my scripts into folders.
 The repository is a lot more organised now.
 I added a few more scripts as well, which include Malware and Vulnerable scripts made for pen-testing.

+# Brief Overview of My Scripts(to show that these are actually mine and are not borrowed):

+* SquidNet - Read my SquidNet repository(there is a lot of description there).
+* SquidNetSSH - An SSH botnet made for taking control of bots in which they have port 22(SSH Protocol) open for connections.
+If the Bot-Master has a user and password of one of a device, they could potentially log in with those credentials where they could be able to control the device via SSH.
+There is also an SSH worm inside of the script, made for if someone wanted to spread the botnet automatically.
+However the brute forcing on this botnet is very slow, so using an external tool such as Hydra would be useful for that.
+* SquidWorm - This worm first generates the payload for which it is used to infect other machines.
+This is so that it could configure the password file for brute forcing as well as the config for better way of SFTP when a bot has been successfully infected(Different OS's with their different directories can mess things up).
+It first starts out doing a host scan to get a list of all of the IP addresses in that network.
+It does so by doing 'arp -a' in terminal and using the information from that to build the IP list(may modify and add the ping scan instead later).
+I didn't really mention the way the config file worked, so what it does is you need to have the IP, operating system, as well as the username of that IP in a line(for ex.
+'192.168.0.230 larry windows').
+Anyways, after successfully brute forcing and infecting one of the victims, it needs to clone itself in order to spread even more.
+The worm copies and sends the password list file, config file, as well as the script itself.
+Once sending it to the victim, it executes the files remotely and the process starts over.
+To prevent a victim from being infected multiple times, a server is binded at 0.0.0.0:42069(yes, the port is that).
+Before the brute forcing, the worm sends a request to that server, and if it gets the correct reply, it will not brute force that victim.
+If it does not send a reply it will brute force.
+* HashSquid - HashSquid is a script that was made for hash cracking. (more info coming soon)

 # Other Info
 Do not copy these scripts and say they are yours.
 I am not ok with that.
 If you plan to modify these scripts, please credit me as I would appreciate that.